HeisKong/leavSystem/README.md

 Spring Security( I comment this dependency because cant run with security) i will fig in future)

 ## Data base
-I used ProgreSQL the database name is `LeaveSystem` have 4 table
+I used ProgreSQL the database name is `LeaveSystem` have 4 table, ME create user name is admin and password is 1234 to concent to database. users
-users
 ```
 CREATE TABLE users (